gravidence/gravidat/README.md

 	        ├── shows
 	        └── views

 Each Gravifon database setup is stored in separate folder.
-Database have several design documents which are stored in separate subfolders as well.
+Database has several design documents which are stored in separate subfolders as well.
 Design document folder content is just an [Erica design document](https://github.com/benoitc/erica#1--about-the-design-doc) project.

 #### Manual way
 Navigate to particular design document folder and execute `erica push` command.
 CouchDB instance URL is specified in `.couchapprc` file.